Quantum Masked Autoencoders for Vision Learning: Experiments

 \subsection{Experimental Setup}

-All experiments were run using Python v3.13.5, PennyLane v0.42.3~\cite{bergholm2022pennylane}, and PyTorch v2.8.0.
+All experiments were run using Python v3.13.5, PennyLane v0.42.3~\cite{bergholm2022pennylane}, and PyTorch v2.8.0~\cite{ansel2024pytorch}.
 Additionally, torchmetrics v1.8.2 provided some additional metric implementations.
-We tested our QMAE implementation on MNIST~\cite{lecun1998mnist}.
-Each image is grayscale and resized to $16\times16$, resulting in 8 qubits required to embed the images into quantum states.
+We tested our QMAE implementation on MNIST~\cite{lecun1998mnist}, FashionMNIST (FMNIST)~\cite{xiao2017fashionmnist}, and Kuzushiji-MNIST (KMNIST)~\cite{clanuwat2018deep}.
+Each image in the datasets is grayscale and resized to $16\times16$, resulting in 8 qubits required to embed the images into quantum states.
 The latent space is chosen to be 7 qubits, leaving 1 qubit for the trash space.
 An additional 8 qubits are required to embed the original input for the fidelity measurement, and an additional ancilla qubit to measure the fidelity.
 The trash space must also be reset to $|0\rangle$ as input to the decoder, resulting in an extra qubit to prepare the trash state qubit via a SWAP.
 Thus, the resulting QMAE circuit for these datasets contains 18 qubits.

 For comparison, we also train a QAE with the same ansatz, masked input (excluding the learnable mask token), and hyperparameters to showcase how the mask token can learn the missing features and represent them well during reconstruction.
 The QAE results produced during training are compared against the original input images in the loss function.
 We analyze the reconstructed images from both models on the visual fidelity of the images and classification accuracy, as outlined in the following subsections.